 Stroller-Friendly Ramen Shops

-- Hakata Issou — Wide entrance; folding stroller fits next to table.
+- Hakata Issou — Wide entrance; folding stroller fits next to the table.

 - Mitsuyado Seimen Hakata Station — Spacious; high chairs.